RedPointGlobal/redpoint-aml/README.md

 - Create Kubernetes Namespace:

-Run the following command to create a Kubernetes namespace where the RPI services will be deployed:
+Run the following command to create a Kubernetes namespace where the Mercury services will be deployed:
 ```
 kubectl create namespace redpoint-mercury
 ```